AMNakamura/miscellanea/Demo/MakeAFakeCohort.md

 ## Create seasonal weights

-Create seasonal weights that can be multiplied by the randomly generated values to create a seasonal pattern in the data.
+Create seasonal weights that can be used to create a seasonal pattern in the data.

 ``` r
 x  <- rescale(p$x, to = c(1, 12))  # Rescale x to between 1 and 12 months